faketuna/lupercalia-mg-cs2/README.md

 # ConVars / Config

-See generated configs in `csgo/cfg/lupercalia/`
+See generated configs in `csgo/cfg/lupercalia/` or [PluginSettings.cs](LupercaliaMGCore/PluginSettings.cs)